Updated on April 12th, 2022 by Felix Martinez

 Broadmark Realty offers short-term, first deed of trust loans that are secured by real estate.
 These loans are used by customers to fund the acquisition, renovation, rehabilitation, and development of residential and commercial properties in the US.

-The trust was formed in 2010 and has originated more than a thousand loans in the decade since with an aggregate face value of more than $2.4 billion.
-Broadmark has been public for less than a year, having completed its IPO in November 2019.
+The trust was formed in 2010 and has originated more than a thousand loans in the decade since with an aggregate face value of nearly $1.1 billion.
+Broadmark has been public for a relatively short time, having completed its IPO in November 2019.

 An interesting fact about Broadmark that is highly unusual for a REIT is that it has no outstanding debt.
 REITs quite commonly load up on huge amounts of debt to fund portfolio expansion, but Broadmark hasn’t done that.
 All of its loans are funded from cash on the balance sheet, which is extraordinary.